smaffei/dipole_reversal/README.md

 #### Using the code

-To compile the fortran code:
+To compile the fortran code (requires fftw3):
 1. First navigate to `instantaneous_flows/modified_code` and change the path to the fftw3 library within the Makefile to your own location, then run the Makefile with `make`.

+To setup the python environment:
-2. To create the conda environment for the python code, run `conda env create -f environment.yml` from within `instantaneous_flows`
+1. To create the conda environment for the python code, run `conda env create -f environment.yml` from within `instantaneous_flows`
-3. Activate the conda environment with `source activate dipole_reversal`
+2. Activate the conda environment with `source activate dipole_reversal`
-4. Finally add the kernel to those available to jupyter notebooks with `python -m ipykernel install --user --name dipole_reversal --display-name "Python (dipole_reversal)"`
+3. Finally add the kernel to those available to jupyter notebooks with `python -m ipykernel install --user --name dipole_reversal --display-name "Python (dipole_reversal)"`
-5. The jupyter notebooks can now be run with `jupyter notebook` (you may need to select the kernel you have just installed)
+4. The jupyter notebooks can now be run with `jupyter notebook` (you may need to select the kernel you have just installed)